freenas/freenas-docs/userguide/storage.rst

 %brand% uses
 `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
 full disk encryption for ZFS pools.
-This type of encryption is primarily intended to protect against the risks of data being read or copied when the system is powered down, when the pool is locked, or when disks are physically stolen.
+This type of encryption is intended to protect against the risks of data being read or copied when the system is powered down, when the pool is locked, or when disks are physically stolen.